pankaj892/Menti-Buddy/README.md

-## This project is part of Future Ready Talent Program
+## This project was part of Future Ready Talent Program